-Impact of abortion clinic protests to be examined by Scottish Ministers despite opposition to 'buffer zone' legislation
+Impact of abortion clinic protests to be examined by Scottish ministers despite opposition to 'buffer zone' legislation

 Ministers are set to commission expert research into abortion clinic protests, focusing on their “prevalence, frequency and scale”, their “impact” on patients, and the “perspectives and motivations” of those involved in the protests, official documents show.

-The SNP minister argued that councils should instead use local bye-laws to implement the restrictions which would restrict how close protesters can get to clinics, however councils said this was not legally possible.
+The SNP minister argued councils should instead use local bye-laws to implement the restrictions, which would restrict how close protesters can get to clinics.
+However, councils said this was not legally possible.

-The move to research the impact of abortion protests was welcomed by Back Off Scotland, a campaign group which has called for the implementation of ‘buffer zones’.
+The move to research the impact of abortion protests was welcomed by Back Off Scotland, a campaign group that has called for the implementation of ‘buffer zones’.

 Lucy Grieve, co-founder and director of the group, said the research was a “positive development”.